Matt Wallner Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins and Matt Wallner (.433 slugging percentage over his past 10 games, including one homer), battle starter Gavin Williams and the Cleveland Guardians at Target Field, Tuesday at 7:40 PM ET.
+Matt Wallner -- batting .214 with two doubles, a triple, a home run, a walk and four RBI in his past 10 games -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Tanner Bibee on the mound, on August 30 at 1:10 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Guardians.
+He had a one-hit performance in his previous game (1-for-3) against the Guardians.

 Matt Wallner Game Info & Props vs. the Guardians